ferrance/dizave42/readme.md

 experimentation I decided to work on a pair of layouts for these two keyboards that were inspired by miryoku but that made use of the extra keys.

-In some ways this is inferior to simply usuing miryoku everywhere, an approach which provides the highest level of consistency between keyboards.
+In some ways this is inferior to simply using miryoku everywhere, an approach which provides the highest level of consistency between keyboards.
 Nevertheless, I suspect there are other people like me out there that like miryoku but wouldn't mind being able to use the extra keys when they are available.
 Hopefully this layout can fill that need.